-Name Principal Occupation During Last Five Years and Relevant Experience, Qualifications, Attributes or Skills Age Director Since Kathleen Oberg Ms. Oberg currently serves as Executive Vice President and Chief Financial Officer for Marriott International, Inc. Beginning in 2013 and until January 2016, Ms. Oberg served as Chief Financial Officer for Ritz-Carlton.
-From 2008 until she joined the Ritz-Carlton in 2013, Ms. Oberg served as Marriott's Senior Vice President, Corporate Development Finance and from 2006 to 2008, she served as Marriott's Senior Vice President, International Project Finance and Asset Management for Europe, the Middle East and Africa, and as a senior finance executive for the region.
+Ms. Oberg currently serves as Executive Vice President and Chief Financial Officer for Marriott International, Inc. Beginning in 2013 and until January 2016, Ms. Oberg served as Chief Financial Officer for Ritz-Carlton.
+From 2008 until she joined Ritz-Carlton in 2013, Ms. Oberg served as Marriott's Senior Vice President, Corporate Development Finance and from 2006 to 2008, she served as Marriott's Senior Vice President, International Project Finance and Asset Management for Europe, the Middle East and Africa, and as the senior finance executive for the region.
 Ms. Oberg's career with Marriott began in 1999 where she served as a member of its Investor Relations group.
 Prior to initially joining Marriott in 1999, Ms. Oberg held various financial leadership positions with Sodexo, Sallie Mae, Goldman Sachs and Chase Manhattan Bank.
-Ms. Oberg holds a B.S. in Commerce with concentrations in Finance/Management Information Systems from the University of Virginia, McIntyre School of Business and an M.B.A from the Stanford University Graduate School of Business.
-58 2019 As a result of her position at Marriott and her past service in financial leadership positions, Ms. Oberg brings to the Board financial expertise, including an in-depth knowledge of financial reporting rules and regulations, and accounting principles.
+Ms. Oberg holds a B.S. in Commerce with concentrations in Finance/Management Information Systems from the University of Virginia, McIntire School of Commerce and an M.B.A from the Stanford University Graduate School of Business.

+As a result of her position at Marriott and her past service in financial leadership positions, Ms. Oberg brings to the Board financial expertise, including an in-depth knowledge of financial reporting rules and regulations, and accounting principles.
 Her deep understanding of the multifaceted financial and operational issues affecting large global organizations and leadership experience with development projects and merger and acquisition opportunities brings the Board and Audit Committee valuable insight into preparing long-range plans, annual budgets, and capital allocation strategy.
-Dheeraj Pandey Mr. Pandey co-founded Nutanix in 2009 and currently serves as its Chief Executive Officer and as the Chairman of its board of directors.
-He also served as the President of Nutanix from September 2009 until February 2016.
-From February 2009 to September 2009, Mr. Pandey served as Vice President, Engineering at Teradata Corporation (fka Aster Data Systems), a data management and analysis software company, and from September 2007 to February 2009 as its Director of Engineering.
-Prior to joining Teradata, Mr. Pandey served in software engineering roles at Oracle Corporation, Zambeel, Inc., and Trilogy Software, Inc. Mr. Pandey holds a B. of Tech. in Computer Science from the Indian Institute of Technology, Kanpur, and a M.S. in Computer Science from the University of Texas at Austin.
-He was a Graduate Fellow of Computer Science in the University of Texas at Austin Ph.D. program.
-43 2019 With his experience in the technology industry as a global executive leader and technologist, including co-founding and serving as Chief Executive Officer, Chairman, and President of Nutanix and as a software engineer at various companies over the course of nearly 20 years, Mr. Pandey brings to the Board engineering expertise, financial acumen, an in-depth understanding of the technology landscape, and valuable insight on growing a company from a start-up to a publicly traded company.